Settlement agreements are legally binding contracts that seek to end an employment relationship on agreed terms.

 With prices starting from £250 plus VAT, we can help you negotiate the settlement package and advise you on such matters as references, announcements, bonus entitlements, share options, pension payments and benefits.

 Our dedicated Blaser Mills Law employment lawyers are available to provide tailored expert advice if you require legal assistance.
-Please contact James Simpson on email@example.com or Debbie Sadler on firstname.lastname@example.org.
+Please contact James Simpson on 01494 478689 or at email@example.com or Debbie Sadler on 01494 478671 or at firstname.lastname@example.org.